 Die Gemeinschaft (German for “the community”) is a Berlin-based network of artisanal food producers, restaurateurs and chefs.

-It aims to cultivate a far-reaching network to share knowledge and ultimately nurture a German food culture with its own distinct identity.
+It aims to cultivate a far-reaching network to share knowledge and ultimately nurture a new food culture.
 Die Gemeinschaft was originally initiated by two Berlin restaurants, Horváth and Nobelhart & Schmutzig, with a vision of bringing producers and chefs closer together.
 It has since grown into a powerful vehicle for keeping that conversation alive, not least by removing the veil of anonymity around producers that hinders transparency.

 All involved in the collaboration gain a stronger basis for making decisions, the chance to join in forging new paths now and the tools needed to shape a brighter future.